-- Read 4-H & FFA General Rules. - 2.
+- 1. Read 4-H & FFA General Rules. - 2.
 Exhibits should be as mature as possible. - 3.
 Every entry should be identified by hybrid or variety name. - 4.
 All classes requiring a gallon sample may include a cylinder of 21⁄2" 3" in diameter placed in a glass gallon container with lid to reduce entry volume to roughly three quarts. - 5.
-If variety is not stated where requested OR samples not tied where requested ribbon placing will drop one placing. - 6.
-Wheat Variety Plot Educational Display - a.
+If variety is NOT stated where requested OR samples not tied where requested ribbon placing will drop one placing. - 6.
+Hay samples should be approximately 15" x 12" x 6".
+Maximum thickness of 6" and a minimum of 5".
+Hay samples should be tied in a "T".
+Wrapped the twine horizontally around the hay and tie, then wrap vertically and tie.

+7. Wheat Variety Plot Educational Display

+- a.
 4-H and FFA Wheat Variety Plot Members only. - b.
 The free-standing displays must not exceed the overall dimensions of 36" wide x 36" high x 18" deep (measured on the outside).
 Care should be taken to select durable materials that will withstand fair conditions.
 Displays must not require the use of electricity.
 If the booth exceeds overall dimensions, ribbon-placing will be dropped one place. - c.
 Members must include the varieties provided in the display, but may include more varieties, if desired. - d.
-Basis for Awards: - Precise articulation of the display's subject matter; emphasis of the title or theme; effectiveness in catching the attention of casual observers with clarity, simplicity, and forcefulness; concise presentation of supporting facts, e.g., variety differences in wheat, economic gains from adoption of desirable practices, etc.
+Basis for Awards:

-7. Weed Control Exhibit
+8. Weed Control Exhibit

 - a.
 Collect, identify, press, mount, and label a minimum of 15 weeds.
 Try to include their roots, stems, leaves and flowers.
 Three of the weeds must be noxious weeds, preferably found in your home county.
 A standard 9"x12" scrapbook may be obtained in which to permanently mount your weed specimens.
 Identify the scrapbook with your name and county on the inside front cover. - b.
 Prepare a list of the weeds mounted, showing common name, scientific name, and where it was found.
-Place the list in a specially identified section of the scrapbook. - Collect and identify weed seeds found in crop seeds.
+Place the list in a specially identified section of the scrapbook. - c.
+Collect and identify weed seeds found in crop seeds.
 Mount them for display purposes.
 Place them in a specially identified section of the scrapbook. - d.
 Write a story on "How We Control Weeds on Our Farm" if you live on a farm.
 Other members write "How We Control Weeds at Home".
 The story should be about 300 words in length.
 It must show definite methods used to control weeds.
 Place the story in a specially identified section of the scrapbook. - e.
 Basis for Awards: - Mounted weed collection: number of mounted specimens, completeness of individual mounts, correctness of identification and information, and neatness.
 Include a record sheet of weeds.